krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 day-night cycle and only open the stomata after sunset.
 The stomata are also typically slightly sunken into the surface.
 This provides protection from the wind and provides shade.

-Photosynthesis requires sunlight, so cacti need to store the CO2, which is collected at night, until daylight.
+Photosynthesis requires sunlight, so **cacti need to store the CO2, which is collected at night, until daylight**.
 They store it in the form of a malic acid.
 Keep in mind that storage and conversion require energy.
 That's why "Normal" plants simply collect CO2 during the day and perform photosynthesis on the spot.